-With the help of European settlers bringing the tradition with them to the United States, and after a very clever Coco Cola advertisement campaign, Sinterklaas evolved into Santa Claus, the chubby, cheerful and red-cheeked ghost-of-Christmas-present he is today.
+With the help these and other European settlers bringing the tradition with them to the United States, and after a very clever Coco Cola advertisement campaign, Sinterklaas evolved into Santa Claus, the chubby, cheerful and red-cheeked ghost-of-Christmas-present he is today.

-In Holland, Sint and Santa, or 'de Kerstman' (the Christmas man) as the Dutch call him, are two seperate entities.
-Luckily for Dutch childeren both bring presents!
+In Holland, Sinterklaas and Santa Claus, or 'de Kerstman' (Christmas Man) as the Dutch call him, are two seperate entities.
+Luckily for Dutch childeren both Sint and Santa bring presents!